Skip to main content

 class CircuitBreakerConfig:

-timeout: float = 60.0 # Time in OPEN state before testing
+timeout: float = 60.0 # Seconds to wait in OPEN before testing

 class CircuitBreaker: